Charlie Williams (footballer, born 1944)

-Charlie Williams (born 15 February 1944) is a Maltese former professional soccer player.
+Charlie Williams (born 15 February 1944) is a Maltese former professional football player.

-Williams learned to play soccer in the streets of Valletta.
+Williams learned to play football in the streets of Valletta.
 At the age of ten, he started playing organized soccer for the Valletta Lilywhites in the Valletta youth league.
 Williams entered Stella Maris College when he was 11 years old.
 He represented his school's top team on a regular basis.

 During his playing days at the Independence Arena, Charlie was discovered by Valletta FC officials and was asked to join Valletta FC at the age of 13 years.
 At 16 years old, Charlie was the captain of the Valletta FC minors team, while also playing for the under-21 team and the Valletta FC reserves team on a regular basis.

 The Malta Football Association (MFA) quickly picked him to represent Malta as a youth International.
 Charlie Williams made his Valletta FC debut at age 17, playing a midfielder.
 He scored many important goals for Valletta FC, notably against Norwich City FC.
 Another crucial goal was against Floriana FC 3 minutes from time to give Valletta FC their 1962/63 championship.